These easy buttered egg noodles take only 15 minutes to make. It’s a quick and simple recipe, and you only need 6 simple ingredients.

 Tips for Success

-Easy Buttered Noodles
+Buttered Egg Noodles

 - 10 ounces extra-wide egg noodles

-- 4 tablespoons unsalted butter
+- 4 tablespoons unsalted butter - plus more to taste

-- 3 cloves garlic, minced
+- 3 to 4 cloves garlic, minced

-- 2 tablespoons freshly chopped Italian parsley plus more for garnish
+- 2 tablespoons freshly chopped Italian parsley - plus more for garnish

-- 2 tablespoons grated parmesan cheese plus more as needed
+- 2 tablespoons grated parmesan cheese - plus more as needed

 - Salt and pepper to taste

 - In a large skillet, melt the butter over medium heat.
 Add minced garlic and cook for 1-2 minutes until fragrant and slightly golden brown.
-Tip: Use medium heat and don’t cook the butter for too long.
-Butter burns easily.

 - Season with salt and pepper to taste.
 Garnish with more parmesan cheese and parsley.
 Serve immediately.
 Enjoy!

-- Use extra-wide egg noodles.
+- Use dried extra-wide egg noodles.

 - Storing: Refrigerate in a container for up to 3 days.

-- Egg noodles: rotini, egg noodle mini lasagna sheets.
+- Egg noodles: rotini, farfalle.

 - Parsley: Use a few sprinkles of Italian seasoning or dried parsley flakes, to taste.
-You can also omit it.